Random Acts of Violence Ending, Explained

 Towards the end of the movie, Slasherman proudly looks around at the bloody walls of the house and claims that he has done this to help Todd create a perfect ending for his comic series.
 He tells Todd that he only stopped killing people because Todd’s comic carried his legacy forward and allowed him to garner a massive following without committing any new murders.
 But the news of Todd struggling to find a proper ending to the series made him fear that he might lose his serial killer legacy.
 And so, he took it upon himself to help Todd create a perfect ending for the series by recreating his first murder.

-In the closing moments, Slasherman asks Todd to kill him and then use the final crime scene as an ending to his comic book series.
+In the closing moments, Slasherman asks Todd to kill him and then uses the final crime scene as an ending to his comic book series.
 Todd does kill him, but he then burns down the house after realizing that he was wrong about the killer all this while.
 Todd always saw things from the perspective of the killer but never thought about his victims.
 Due to this, his comic books made Slasherman an icon, but at the same time, they even insulted the killer’s victims.
-By burning down the house, Todd shows that he does not care about finishing his comic anymore as he now feels what every other victim felt.
+By burning down the house, Todd shows that he does not care about finishing his comic anymore, as he now feels what every other victim felt.

 Slasherman’s intended end to the comic series also alludes to the clichéd and highly criticized trope of fictional tales where the end of the story comes in tandem with the beginning.
 The movie intends to show that the killer was delusional about being artistic, and thus, he wanted to end his legacy by using a tried and tested trope of literature.
-By doing this, it seems like the film also criticizes how the depiction of violence and the glamorization of serial killers in media can often negatively impact an audience when in reality, killers like Slasherman are just twisted people driven by no logical motives.
+By doing this, it seems like the film also criticizes how the depiction of violence and the glamorization of serial killers in media can often negatively impact an audience when, in reality, killers like Slasherman are just twisted people driven by no logical motives.

 Read More: Best Slasher Movies on Netflix